Cody Meissner

 H. Cody Meissner, M.D., is professor of pediatrics at the Geisel School of Medicine at Dartmouth College.
 He is, as of August 2025, a member of the ACIP, the CDC's advisory committee on vaccines.
 Meissner was also a member of the ACIP from 2008 - 2012.
-He was a signatory of the Great Barrington Declaration.
+He was not a signatory of the Great Barrington Declaration.

 Career

 ACIP

 In 2025 Meissner was the only committee member who voted against recommending only using flu vaccines without thimerosal.
+Meissner also voted against ending a recommendation that newborns be vaccinated against hepatitis B.